 What if my acid serum used to sting and now it doesn’t anymore?
 Is it no longer working?

 Many people will notice a stingle or a sting when they first start using acids.
 This is completely expected and considered normal.
 After a while, this side effect can go away.
 The reason for this is because exfoliating acids actually improve lipid production to repair your skin’s barrier.
 When the barrier is intact (with the help of gentle acids), you’ll experience less of a sting.
 The problem occurs when people associate the stinging with “working.”
 It’s the “no pain, no gain” mentality that people fall into.
 If you keep trying to chase the sting by moving up to higher percentage acids, you’re causing damage to your skin by keeping it in a state of inflammation.
 The goal is for you not to experience much of any tingle, stingle or a sting with your everyday skincare routine.
-If you’re new to acids, Ultra Gentle Smoothing Serum is a mild one to start with.

 When is it not normal for skincare products to sting?